v-raymartial/kin/README.md

     # To run the program with default input
     python ./run.py

-    # To specify a path
+    # To specify a path with basic mode
     python ./run.py ../../data/file01.txt
     python ./run.py ../../data

+    # To specify a path with intelligent mode (w/ an AI or ML approach)
+    python ./run.py ../../data/file01.txt intelligent
    ```